arez/arez/docs/_docs/faq.md

 ### Component Model

+#### Why does the annotation processor override equals() and hashCode() methods for non-singletons?

+The annotation processor overrides the `equals()` and `hashCode()` methods as these methods are used internally by Arez when storing instances of these classes.
+These methods are implemented with the assumption that the component id is unique.
+If the component id is supplied by the toolkit user via the `@ComponentId` annotation, the user must be careful to ensure that the component id is unique.
+This constraint is less relevant for singletons as it is assued that there is at most one singleton at any one time.

 #### Why does the annotation processor only sometimes generate a toString() method?

 The Arez annotation processor will generate a `toString()` method on a component if the user has not provided